 By darkness, every single support ship and man were evacuated from the lagoon and accounted for.
 It was an eerie feeling.

-Scuttlebutt was the actual sound of the Able atomic bomb explosion the next day would be broadcast on major American radio networks.
+Scuttlebutt was the Test Able bomb explosion would be broadcast on major American radio networks.
 According to the Chicago Tribune on June 28, 1946: “Owing to the speed with which radio travels – 186,000 miles per second – American listeners may hear the blast before those near the scene get it directly, since sound waves travel relatively slowly.”

-Some members of the media began transmitting their Test Able stories back to the States a day early with made-up copy like, “It was a bright sunny day this morning when the Test Able bomb went off.”
-One journalist explained to an Ensign on the Fall River, “Look, there are only so many communication lines out of here and it’s easier to call my office and say correct the following paragraph than to try and send a new four-page story.”
+Some members of the media began transmitting their Test Able stories back to the States with made-up copy, such as, “It was a bright sunny day this morning when the Test Able bomb went off.”
+One journalist explained to an Ensign on the Fall River, “Look, there are only so many communication lines out of here.
+It’s easier to call my office and say correct the following paragraph than to try and send a new four-page story.”